To stay informed about all of our upcoming workshops, please sign up for our Mailing List

 building up a better understanding of aerial silks.

 Whether you’re an aerialist, an acro-yogi, dancer, or just a movement enthusiast, this class will provide a different way of strengthening and stretching.
 The exercises are targeting functional strength as it relates to circus arts.
 It’s fun, it’s twisted, we use varieties of partnering with pulleys and straps.
-All are
+All are welcome.

 A fun and intricate silks workshop featuring material that lends itself to spirals and fluid, curvey movement, we will also be exploring the body techniques involved in executing this style.
 Learn how to free up your spine, curve into the silks, and connect one movement to the next in a flowing style that will